ctz/id115-firmware-dump/README.md

 These are shipped with flash readback protection on (`UICR.RBPCONF.PALL` = `0x00`) which means directly reading out the flash isn't possible over SWD.
-However, you can still otherwise SWD to control execution.
+However, you can still otherwise control execution.

 See [Kris Brosch's blog post at Include Security](http://blog.includesecurity.com/2015/11/NordicSemi-ARM-SoC-Firmware-dumping-technique.html) which is the source of this technique.